Code of Conduct

 - You don’t always need to be the hero.
 Stories often are funny and/or “epic win,” but we want to encourage people to consider sharing their sad, disturbing, poignant, serious, simple and/or “fail” experiences, too.

-- Smut Slam is queer-friendly, kink-friendly AND vanilla-friendly, fat-friendly, poly-friendly- we are just super friendly!
+- Smut Slam is queer-friendly, kink-friendly AND vanilla-friendly, fat-friendly, poly-friendly, sex worker-friend, asexual-friendly- we are just super friendly!

-- We don’t welcome stories involving racism, transphobia, homophobia, sexism, body-shaming, or any other discrimination, fetishization, or objectification.
+- We don’t welcome stories involving racism, transphobia, homophobia, sexism, body-shaming, or any other discrimination or nonconsensual fetishization or objectification.
 (We haven’t ever had to interrupt a story, but we have occasionally had a teaching moment from the mic afterward.)

 RULES FOR AUDIENCE